SNICK: 2017: SNICK on NickSplat

-Ads and bumpers

-Ads and bumpers for SNICK featured the programming block's "mascot," dubbed "The Big Orange Couch," in several locales, including in front of the Midnight Society's campfire, Ren and Stimpy's house, the Roundhouse, as well as various real life and fictional locations.
-It was retired in June 1999 (however the couch was briefly returned from 2000-2001, in which it was redesigned), when the iconic couch, stuffed with $25,000 and 6,000 cookies, was given away in a contest celebrating Nickelodeon's 20 years on television.
-In 2006, one of Nickelodeon's celebrities would take over Nickelodeon from Monday to Friday, sitting on the Big Orange Couch.

 SNICK line-ups

 The following are the shows aired during SNICK for the year listed.
 Although these are the standard shows aired, some days would see variation in the SNICK line-up.

+Special line-ups

+Some schedules were only aired once.

 Home video releases

-In August 1993, Nickelodeon released two VHS video tapes meant to recreate the SNICK-watching experience by including episodes from all four of the original SNICK shows: Clarissa Explains It All, Roundhouse, The Ren & Stimpy Show, and Are You Afraid of the Dark?.
-The tapes also included episodes of the original The Adventures of Pete & Pete shorts in between each SNICK show. as well as SNICK bumpers featuring the Big Orange Couch.
-The videos were released through Sony Wonder and came in orange-colored cassette tapes.
+In August 1993, Nickelodeon released two VHS tapes meant to recreate the SNICK-watching experience by including episodes from all four of the original SNICK shows: Clarissa Explains It All, Roundhouse, The Ren & Stimpy Show, and Are You Afraid of the Dark?
+The tapes also included episodes of the original The Adventures of Pete & Pete shorts in between each SNICK show, as well as SNICK bumpers featuring the Big Orange Couch.
+The videos were released through Sony Wonder and came in orange-colored VHS tapes.